 Each of the joints in the human body contains synovial fluid.
 This fluid is a thick liquid that lubricates the joint and allows for ease of movement.
 In joint diseases like arthritis, the synovium of the joint is the main place where inflammation occurs.

 Limited mobility in the joint, or pain and stiffness with movement, are often the first signs of joint disorders.
 Synovial fluid and joint inflammation are more common as you age.

-A synovial fluid analysis is performed when there is pain, inflammation, or swelling in a joint or when there is an accumulation of fluid.
-Taking a sample of the fluid can help diagnose the exact problem that is causing the inflammation.
+A synovial fluid analysis is performed when pain, inflammation, or swelling occurs in a joint, or when there’s an accumulation of fluid with an unknown cause.
+Taking a sample of the fluid can help diagnose the exact problem causing the inflammation.
 If the cause of the joint swelling is known, a synovial fluid analysis or joint aspiration may not be necessary.

 A synovial fluid analysis may be mildly uncomfortable, but the whole process lasts only a few minutes.
 You might receive a local anesthesia to numb the area.
 You may feel a prick and burning sensation from the anesthesia at the site of entry.

-Your healthcare provider will recommend a synovial fluid analysis if you have signs of joint inflammation, redness, swelling, or injury.
-The test can help diagnose the condition.
-You will not need to do anything in preparation for the test, but be sure to notify your healthcare provider if you are taking blood thinners, as they can affect the testing.
+Your doctor will recommend a synovial fluid analysis if you have signs of joint inflammation, redness, swelling, or injury to help diagnose the condition.

 Normal synovial fluid is straw-colored, clear, and slightly sticky or stringy.

-There are minimal risks associated with a synovial fluid test.
+A synovial fluid test carries minimal risks.
 The most common risks are bleeding or infection in the joint.
-More commonly, you may experience soreness or stiffness in the joint.
+It’s normal to experience soreness or stiffness in the joint.
 Complications from this procedure are rare.